-Business Logic represent a set of features that can be added to existing cubes.
+Business logic represents a set of features that can be added to existing cubes.
 They are usually comprised of one or more rule templates, and may also add features to existing dimensions.
 To be fully operational, the user may have to extend other database content.

-The Version Blending business logic adds rules that blend values from the Actual version into forecast versions.
-Note: Version Blending is only possible on cubes with both a Version and a Month dimension.
+Version blending business logic adds rules that blend values from the actual version into forecast versions.
+Note: version blending is only possible on cubes with both a

 KPI Calculation allows you to control the calculation of key performance indicators in a controlling dimension based on expressions from an attribute in that dimension.